-Our lead product candidate, which is named GRASPA in Europe and Israel and ERY-ASP in the United States and elsewhere, consists of the enzyme L-asparaginase encapsulated in red blood cells.
-We have recently announced favorable efficacy and safety results from our completed Phase 2/3 pivotal clinical trial in Europe of GRASPA in children and adults with relapsed or refractory ALL.
-We intend to submit a Marketing Authorization Application, or MAA, to the European Medicines Agency, or EMA, for GRASPA in the second half of 2015.
+Our lead product candidate, ERY-ASP, which is known under the trade name GRASPA in Europe and Israel, consists of the enzyme L-asparaginase encapsulated in red blood cells.
+We have recently announced favorable efficacy and safety results from our completed Phase 2/3 pivotal clinical trial in Europe of GRASPA, the trade name for ERY-ASP, in children and adults with relapsed or refractory ALL.
+We submitted a Marketing Authorization Application, or MAA, to the European Medicines Agency, or EMA, for GRASPA in September 2015.
 If approved, GRASPA is expected to be marketed in Europe by our commercial partner Orphan Europe, a subsidiary of Recordati S.p.A., an Italian-based pharmaceutical company.

-We have also commenced clinical trials of ERY-ASP in the United States as a potential first-line therapy for the treatment of adults with ALL, and we are conducting a Phase 2b clinical trial in Europe evaluating GRASPA as a first-line therapy for the treatment of elderly patients with AML.
-We believe that GRASPA could also be used to treat solid tumors and are conducting a Phase 2 clinical trial in Europe in patients with pancreatic cancer.
+We have also commenced clinical trials of ERY-ASP in the United States as a potential first-line therapy for the treatment of adults with ALL, and we are conducting a Phase 2b clinical trial in Europe evaluating it as a first-line therapy for the treatment of elderly patients with AML.
+We believe that ERY-ASP could also be used to treat solid tumors and are conducting a Phase 2 clinical trial in Europe in patients with pancreatic cancer.
 The EMA has granted orphan drug designation for GRASPA for the treatment of ALL, AML and pancreatic cancer, and the FDA has granted orphan drug designation for ERY-ASP for the same indications.
 In addition to our current product candidates that focus on using encapsulated enzymes to induce tumor starvation, we are exploring the use of our platform for developing cancer vaccines and enzyme replacement therapies.